 I also would like to add that philosophical research in Iran is not focused on Islamic philosophy only.
-For more than 50 years, there is an ongoing acquaintances of the Iranian culture with Western schools of thought, which are studied side by side with Islamic philosophy.
+For more than 50 years, there is an ongoing acquainttance of the Iranian culture with Western schools of thought, which are studied side by side with Islamic philosophy.
 The number of works of the Western philosophical tradition translated into Persian is already quite significant.
 But it is also true that Islamic philosophy represents the major interest of this domain in Iran.
-On the other hand, the comparative study of philosophy has become a major topic for academic dissertations, lectures, books and conferences.
-In Iran, the majority of scholars believe that Islamic Philosophy has the power to seriously contribute for the solution of many contemporary problems.
+On the other hand, the comparative study of philosophy has become a major topic for academic conferences.